-- As a foreign private issuer, our non-management directors are not required to meet periodically without management directors. - Our Audit Committee meets the requirements of Rule 10A-3 under this Exchange Act, except for the appointment of Mr. Tan Eng Kwee as a non-voting member of the Audit Committee with observer status, relying on the exemption provided in Rule 10A-3(b)(1)(iv)(D) of the Exchange Act.
-See also "Item 16D Exemptions From The Listing Standards For Audit Committees. - Our Audit Committee consists of four members, three of whom met the independence requirements of both the NYSE rules and Rule 10A-3 under the Exchange Act and one of whom is a non-voting member with observer status relying on the exemption provided in Rule 10A-3(b)(1)(iv)(D) of the Exchange Act.
-See also "Item 16D Exemptions From The Listing Standards For Audit Committees." - Our Audit Committee has a charter outlining the committee's purpose and responsibilities, which are similar in scope to those required of U.S. companies.
+- As a foreign private issuer, our non-management directors are not required to meet periodically without management directors. - Our audit committee meets the requirements of Rule 10A-3 under the Exchange Act..

+- Our Audit Committee currently consists of three members, all of whom meet the independence requirements of both the NYSE rules and Rule 10A-3 under the Exchange Act. - Our Audit Committee has a charter outlining the committee's purpose and responsibilities, which are similar in scope to those required of U.S. companies. - Our Audit Committee's charter outlines the committee's purpose and responsibilities which are similar in scope to those required of U.S. companies.